Head of Online Medical Content

 Even though it's not too little, not too much, it is definitely enough to cause a fair bit of disruption to your daily life.
 So, let's have a look at what moderate hearing loss actually is, how it might be affecting you, and what can be done about it.

-Hearing loss is measured in decibels (db), and normal hearing means you can hear pretty quiet sounds, like a whisper or the rustling of leaves.
+Hearing loss is measured in decibels (dB), and normal hearing means you can hear relatively quiet sounds, like a whisper or the rustling of leaves.
 Moderate hearing loss, on the other hand, means you can only hear sounds that are a bit louder.

 Related reading: Digital and listening fatigue